Before getting vaccinated

 How will vaccines work against new COVID-19 variants, like the one that appeared in the United Kingdom?

 It is normal for viruses to change as they spread, and for new variants to appear.
 Scientists are working to learn more about new COVID-19 variants to understand how easily they might spread, and whether the vaccines we already have will protect people against them.
-Right now, we don’t have any evidence that the new COVID-19 variants can make people sicker or increase risk of death.
-However, as time goes on and scientists learn more, we will have more detailed information.
+The Janssen (Johnson & Johnson) vaccine was studied in multiple countries, including South Africa and Brazil, both places where COVID-19 variants have appeared.
+So far, studies suggest that currently authorized vaccines provide protection from the variants.

 What is an Emergency Use Authorization?

-The Pfizer and Moderna vaccines have received Emergency Use Authorization (EUA) from the federal Food and Drug Administration.
+Three vaccines – Pfizer,Moderna, and Janssen (Johnson & Johnson) – have received Emergency Use Authorization (EUA) from the federal Food and Drug Administration.
 Learn more about what this means – and other information about the vaccines – in their EUA fact sheets for recipients and caregivers.
 These factsheets can be found at:

 During your appointment